-Under the Florida Wrongful Death Act, if an individual’s death “is caused by the wrongful act, negligence, default, or breach of contract” of another individual or organization, the family of the deceased can file a lawsuit to seek compensation for the death.
+Under the Florida Wrongful Death Act (Fla.
+Stat. § 768.19), if an individual’s death “is caused by the wrongful act, negligence, default, or breach of contract” of another individual or organization, the family of the deceased can file a lawsuit to seek compensation for the death.
 While a lawsuit cannot bring back a family member, legal compensation for a loved one’s untimely passing can help with final expenses and continue to provide the support that others have been dependent on.

 If your family has been struck by tragedy, and you lost a loved one due to someone else’s negligence, an experienced Boca Raton wrongful death attorney can provide invaluable guidance and support.
 The law firm of Kogan & DiSalvo understands that the unexpected loss of a family member is devastating in its own right.

 For many relatives, pursuing legal action seems like a burden.
 However, litigation against negligent parties can be an effective remedy to bring closure and justice.
-While a financial settlement can’t erase the passing of a father, a spouse, or a mother, these reparations can offset the hardships that may shape your future.
+While a financial settlement can’t erase the passing of a father, a spouse, or a mother, this compensation can offset the hardships that may shape your future.

 Not sure of your rights to compensation?
 Reach out for a free consultation with a personal injury lawyer who excels in Southeast Florida wrongful death cases.
 Our attorneys appreciate the gravity of these cases and provide compassionate advocacy to achieve a swift and favorable resolution.
 We are ready to listen to your story, field questions, and provide clarity regarding the best steps moving forward.
 And there is no charge for exploring your legal options during the initial case evaluation.
 En Español.